Detecting Brute Force Attacks with Splunk

 Conclusion

-This project has given me me hands-on experience with Splunk search, alerting, and dashboarding.
-It has also taught me that brute force attacks are noisy, but without the right filtering, the alerts can drown analysts in false positives.
+This project gave me hands-on experience with Splunk search, alerting, and dashboarding.
+It has also taught me that brute force attacks are noisy; but without the right filtering, the alerts can drown analysts in false positives.